mounishvatti/mounishvatti/README.md

 ## About me

-- I am a pre-final year student at Vellore Institute of Technology (VIT) pursuing Computer Science and Engineering.
-- Building a successful product is always a challenge.
+Hi there!
+I'm Mounish, a CS graduate based in India who loves to build things and explore various techstacks.
 I am highly passionate about user experience, problem-solving, and product development.
-- Besides my technical skills, I am deeply committed to continuous learning and personal growth.
-I constantly seek new knowledge and experiences to enhance my understanding and capabilities.

 ## ⌘ - Tech Stack